Nutritional disorder – manganese (Mn) deficiency.

-Early symptoms strongly resemble Weather Fleck, which is caused by exposure of plants to high ozone concentrations.
+Early symptoms strongly resemble weather fleck, which is caused by exposure of plants to high ozone concentrations.
 These two issues are nearly indistinguishable; therefore, producers should collect tissue and soil samples to assist with correct identification.

 Manganese is required in low concentrations, so deficiencies under field conditions can occur, but are uncommon.

-The sufficiency range for Mn is between 20 and 250 ppm for burley tobacco.
+The sufficiency range for manganese is between 20 and 250 ppm for burley tobacco.
 A slight refinement of the range is available for flue cured tobacco, with 20 and 250 ppm Mn being recommended from planting until maturity.
-A wider range of 20 to 350 ppm Mn is recommended at harvest for the upper and middle leaves or 18 to 350 ppm Mn for the lower leaves.
+A wider range of 20 to 350 ppm Mn is recommended at harvest for the upper and middle leaves or 18 to 350 ppm manganese for the lower leaves.